arangamani/vagrant-rightscale/README.md

 ### Preparing a ServerTemplate for "blue-sky" provisioning.

-We will be provisioning your Vagrant servers without an IaaS cloud-orchestration layer involved, to do this the RightScale platform has a cloud-type currently code-named "BlueSkies". there is a Currently this functionally is in private Beta, so there are  standard
+We will be provisioning your Vagrant servers without an IaaS cloud-orchestration layer involved, to do this the RightScale platform has a cloud-type currently code-named "BlueSkies".
+Currently this functionally is in private Beta, so you will need to assemble your own ServerTemplate that supports BlueSkies.
+Here's how...

-Import the Base ServerTemplate for linux into your RightScale account from the RightScale Marketplace.
+  1. Import the Base ServerTemplate for linux into your RightScale account from the RightScale Marketplace.
 To do so [click here](http://www.rightscale.com/library/server_templates/Base-ServerTemplate-for-Linux-/lineage/8160).
+  2. Clone ST the Base ST and rename to something like "TEST: Base ServerTemplate for Linux (v13.4) with BlueSkies"
+  3. Create a BlueSkies MCI
+  4. Add BlueSkies MCI to your cloned ServerTemplate

+### Configure

 Copy the `config/Vagrantfile` into your project
 directory: